From LUSEM to Lund Business School

 We observed with some surprise that, in a world that is changing fast, there appears to be no sense of urgency at LUSEM.
 (RQ20 p.
 692, my emphasis)

-For Volvo Cars, IKEA, and a very large number of companies, it is an existential issue to change to new times in a 'well-balanced and wise way'.
-Time and skills - you need to 'change' employees - are among the biggest challenges to cope with this.
+For Volvo Cars, IKEA, and a very large number of companies, it is an existential issue to adapt to new times in a 'well-balanced and wise way'.
+Time and skills - you need to 'change' employees - are among the biggest challenges to cope with.
 But for a university organization like LUSEM, there is no real existential threat.
 There are regularly new budget resources from the state and they get a somewhat variable but, a reasonably plannable share of other research funds.
 Human resources can only change at a (too) slow pace.
 The driving forces of change are unclear and must be clarified to strengthen the strategy discussion.

 It is valuable that universities and colleges are "Slow",